 Bahrain’s currency is called the dinar (دينار Dīnār Baḥrainī), abbreviated BHD (or BD for short).
-Their unit of money is called the dinar and is divided into 1000 fils (فلس).
+The unit of money for the currency in Bahrain is called the dinar and is divided into 1000 fils (فلس).
 Photo of Bahraini currency below.

 The Bahrain Dinar is the 2nd highest valued currency unit in the world.
 Trivia: what’s the highest?
 Answer at the bottom of this page.

 Exchange rates: Currency in Bahrain for US Dollars

 Current exchange rate for Bahrain currency in US Dollars is found here.
 So during my trip, 1 BHD was worth 2.65 USD (one USD was worth $0.38 during my 2011 trip).
 This should be rather consistent as the Bahraini Dinar is pegged to the US dollar.

 |From Google Finance:||USD AUD CAD CHF EUR GBP HKD JPY|